2019 Open Inquiry Awards Winners

 Additionally, over the last year, Dr. Whittington has published scholarly articles exploring the value and limitations of academic speech in Fordham Law Review, Academe, and in an edited volume by Routledge.

-Selected media publications, scholarly essays and books by Keith Whittington available here.
+Selected media publications, scholarly essays and books by Keith Whittington are available here.

 Awarded to an undergrad or graduate student for making a particularly vital contribution to open inquiry, viewpoint diversity or constructive disagreement on their campus or beyond.